Carla Cortijo: College career

 Cortijo signed with the University of Texas.
 Early in her freshman season, she re-injured her knee, and received a medical redshirt waiver for the 2005–2006 season.

 As a redshirt freshman in 2006–2007, Cortijo played in 28 games for the Longhorns and started in 18.
 She led the team in assists, with 137 on the season.
 Cortijo was one of five players named to the Big 12 All-Freshman Team and the Big 12 All-Academic First Team.

 Cortijo announced during the offseason that she planned to transfer to St. John's University in New York.
 However, Texas coach Gail Goestenkors eventually persuaded Cortijo to rejoin the Longhorns for the 2007–2008 season.

-Cortijo is majoring in Spanish and minoring in textiles.